azproduction/relocating-to-berlin/README.md

 The ISPs cover a lot of buildings in Berlin, but do check on their website for the provided speeds and whether the flat is located in the ISP's service area, before just going ahead and renting a flat.
 TeleColumbus has good network speeds and decent reliability.
 Sometimes you will need to restart the modem, and at least once a week the connection becomes unstable or even unavailable for 1-2 hours.
 TeleColumbus offers contracts with a minimum term of 12 months.
 If you move flats they will help you get set up there as well.
-If you move to another country (or generally where their service is not available) they allow you to cancel the contract early (though it's not they're not obligated to!).
+If you move to another country (or generally where their service is not available) they bound by law to allow you to cancel the contract early.
 By the way, Deutsche Telekom is known for their terrible customer service.

 ## Commute